A Globally Convergent Variational Framework for Mode Number Detection via Spectral Cutting Curves: Introduction

 and by substitution of $\omega \rightarrow \omega + \omega_k $ to perform a translation and considering the Hermitian symmetry of spectrum with respect to the real signals, both terms can be transformed into half-space integrals with non-negative frequencies:

 which can be evaluated by vanishing the first ordered variation of positive frequencies for both signal components and center frequencies

 Since its establishment, VMD is always playing an important role in modern signal decomposition in many fields\cite{Sharma,ShangZhang,Li,Kumaraguruparan,Wen-Chao,Group,Gianmarco}.
 Although VMD has provided flexibility in decomposing signals, there are factors that hinder its further applications in that the number of intrinsic mode function must be determined manually as a prior in coordination with penalty factor without a common principle\cite{Yang,Yunqian,Xia,Wu}.
-In order to alleviate the problem, the subsequent research either needs the knowledge to the range of the number of modes ,\cite{Lian} retrieves the IMFs recursively ,\cite{Mojtaba} or highly dependent on a predefined window-size to retrieve the peak and valley of spectra \cite{Feng}.
+In order to alleviate the problem, the subsequent research either needs the knowledge to the range of the number of modes\cite{Lian}, retrieves the IMFs recursively\cite{Mojtaba}, or highly dependent on a predefined window-size to retrieve the peak and valley of spectra \cite{Feng}.
 All these methods either require prior or rely on schemes devoid of convergence guarantees, making the results contains spurious or missed modes.
 The absence of a well-posed, convergent paradigm for automatically finding the number of IMFs is a crucial factor that hinders the development of VMD.

 To close this gap, we introduce a fundamentally different approach for finding the IMFs.
-Instead of retrieving modes in an trial-and-error way or recursively extracting modes, we focus on the spectrum amplitude and reformulate the problem by introducing supporting baseline, a lower-enveloping curve of a signal's spectrum which can support the spectrum as tightly as possible while keeping itself as smooth as possible, and transform the problem for finding IMFs into first evaluating the supporting baseline by adversarially maximizing its integral while penalizing its curvature, then retrieving the separated peaks of the original spectrum above the supporting baseline.
+Instead of retrieving modes in an trial-and-error way or recursively extracting modes, we focus on the spectrum amplitude and reformulate the problem by introducing Cutting Curve, a lower-enveloping curve of a signal's spectrum which can support the spectrum as tightly as possible while keeping itself as smooth as possible, and transform the problem for finding IMFs into first evaluating the Cutting Curve by adversarially maximizing its integral while penalizing its curvature, then retrieving the separated peaks of the original spectrum above the Cutting Curve.